I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 The reception lady forgot about my notes and walked back to her desk.
 She fiddled with a stack of paper as the boy watched her.

 He looked to be around my age, but slightly taller.
 His dark eyes flicked from Jan to the courts outside, his mouth turned down in a frown.
-His nose was smoothly shaped, as was the rest of his body.

 Jan finished looking through the stack of paper and stood up straight with a triumphant grunt. ‘“To Mrs and Mr Robyn…” I knew it was here somewhere,’ she smiled at the young Robyn, but his tried smile looked more like a grimace.

 English was taught by Mr Rowan Ferris.
 He wasn’t a bad teacher, but I missed my old English teacher.
-We were seated on double tables, lined up in columns behind each other.
+We were seated on double tables, lined up in columns, behind each other.
 I sat in the first column, second row, a spare spot next to me.
 The young Robyn, who was in my class, sat two seats left to me, beside the window.
 Grace wasn't in this class, however the sour, blonde-haired boy sat near the back.

 Arriving at the Biology lab I found an empty seat next to the blonde-haired girl who had smiled at me that morning.
-I found out that her name was Jessica, and that she was very friendly.
+I learned that her name was Jessica, and that she was very friendly.
 During one of the teacher’s lectures, she turned to me.
 ‘Where are you from?’ she whispered.

 ‘Newcastle, New South Wales,’ I replied keeping my voice low.